 Inhalation of Carbon Monoxide

 The ROTC cadets get training to assess situations depending on the risks they pose to the affected parties.
-For instance, minefields and inhalation of carbon monoxide pose high risk to the affected person.
+For instance, minefields and inhalation of carbon monoxide pose a high risk to the affected person.

 You can assess inhaling carbon monoxide through the appearances and the actions of the victim.